Skip to main content

 Free shipping over $99 – Save up to 15% on fence kits – Save up to 15% or more on fence rolls

 Found a lower price?
-Let us do better, email manager@critterfence.com Instant shipping upgrade no charge: as of 5/5/2024 ALL ORDERS SHIP WITHIN ONE BUSINESS DAY
+Let us do better, email manager@critterfence.com Instant shipping upgrade no charge: As of today, all orders ship within one business day

 DEER FENCE TIPS FROM CRITTERFENCE